Recent Blog Post

 Do Not Be Another Motorcycle Statistic.
 Gear Up and Stay Alert

-If you, or a loved one was injured in a motorcycle crash due to the recklessness or negligence of another driver, you shouldn’t suffer alone.
-An experienced attorney by your side can look out for your best interests so another driver does not try to pin the accident’s fault on you.
+If you or a loved one was injured in a motorcycle crash due to another driver’s recklessness or negligence, you shouldn’t suffer alone.
+An experienced Michigan motorcycle accident attorney can look out for your best interests so another driver does not try to blame you.

-Matz Injury Law has extensive experience in accident cases, and we represent injury victims throughout the state of Michigan including Warren, Port Huron, Grand Rapids, and Lansing.
+Matz Injury Law has extensive experience in accident cases.
+We represent injury victims throughout the state of Michigan, including Warren, Port Huron, Grand Rapids, and Lansing.
 To date, we have earned more than $300 million for our clients.
-To obtain a free consultation from one of our motorcycle accident lawyers, contact our law firm by calling 866-226-6833 or by completing our online contact form.
+To obtain a free consultation from one of our motorcycle accident lawyers, contact our law firm by calling 866-226-6833 or completing our online contact form.